GSVcoder/GSVcoder/README.md

-## I am a frontend developer living in Portugal, Madeira
+## Born in Namibia 🇳🇦, based in Portugal 🇵🇹

 ## 🛠  Technologies and tools